robertoschwald/check_mk_plugins/README.md

 - Configure username / password as needed by your webinject tests.

 ## Installation
-1. Upload the mkp package into your Check_MK instance Extension Packages.  (coming soon)
+1. Upload the mkp package into your Check_MK instance Extension Packages.
-2. Install your webinject config- and test files into the site-user directory /etc/webinject of the appliance(s).
+2. Install your webinject config- and test files into the site-user directory etc/webinject of the appliance(s).
-   Note: You must copy the files to all Check_MK servers in a cluster manually!
+   Note: You must upload the files to all Check_MK servers in a cluster manually!
 3. Create a new webinject active check rule for your host.
     - Specify the filenames of the config- and test XML files (without path)
     - Optionally, define username and password (since 1.2)